Glovely

 As a hearing doctor, I want to practice signing specific medical topics in order to speak clearly with my deaf patients.

-As a beginner hearing ASL student, I want to be receive rewards for practicing in order to stay motivated.
+As a beginner hearing BSL student, I want to be receive rewards for practicing in order to stay motivated.

 As a non-speaker beginner, I want to rely on visual and audio cues in order to practice ASL without needing verbal interaction.

-As a user sharing an ASL glove, I want to use my own account in order to track my personal progress.
+As a user sharing a smart glove, I want to use my own account in order to track my personal progress.

 As a person with arthritis flare-ups, I want to adjust glove sensitivity in order to ensure the glove doesn't pick up unintentional movements.